kazimkazam/todo-app/README.md

 This way, it was possible to test the client as a whole as recommended by React / Redux while also keeping client / server concerns separate.

 ![image](https://github.com/kazimkazam/todo-app/blob/master/screenshots/clientTests.png?raw=true)

+## Future Work

+The application has now a responsive design considering the 1536px, 1280px, and 1024px minimum-width breakpoints.
+In that perspective, future work will address this issue and make it responsive to smaller screen sizes comprising, e.g., phones.

 ## Author